 Processing by third parties.
 For the most part, personal data collected by the School will remain within the School, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
-However, some functions are outsourced including accounting, IT, cloud storage, mailing platforms etc. In accordance with Data Protection Law, this type of external data processing is always subject to contractual assurances that personal data will be kept securely and used only in accordance with the School's specific directions.
+However, some functions are outsourced including accounting, IT, cloud storage, records management, monitoring mailing etc. In accordance with data protection law, this type of external data processing is always subject to contractual assurances that personal data will be kept securely and used only in accordance with the School's specific directions.